Contact Us | Search

 Cattle in Cuñumbuque in San Martin Region.
 Photo Credit: PI Gomez

-The U.S. Dairy Forage Research Center plays a crucial role in this work.
-The U.S. partner and other scientists from the Center will share their expertise in the agroecosystem carbon storage potential of agricultural lands and provide training in additional measurement techniques and data analysis.
-Those techniques include the use of Landsat and MODIS satellite data to estimate productivity and ecosystem respiration of pastoral systems.
-Neither of these techniques have been used previously in Peruvian livestock research.
-Data generated in this project will be made available to regional databases on carbon storage to inform soil carbon models.
-In addition, the data will be made available for the development of monitoring, reporting, and verification mechanisms for SPS with the aim to access carbon markets to help finance the implementation of SPS.
+The U.S. Dairy Forage Research Center played a crucial role in this work.
+The U.S. partner and other scientists from the Center shared expertise in the agroecosystem carbon storage potential of agricultural lands and provided training in additional measurement techniques and data analysis, including Landsat and MODIS satellite data to estimate productivity and ecosystem respiration of pastoral systems.
+Neither of these techniques had been used previously in Peruvian livestock research.
+Data generated in this project is being made available to regional databases on carbon storage to inform soil carbon models.
+The team worked also with the Peruvian Institute of Agricultural Innovation, which has a long-term relationship with farmers, to ensure they are directly involved and that the research is put into practice.

 Back to PEER Cycle 9 Grant Recipients